Zygo/bees/README.md

   precisely the specified range of offending fragmented blocks.

-* When writing BeesStringFile, a crash can cause the directory entry `beescrawl.UUID.dat.tmp` to exist without a corresponding inode.
+* When writing BeesStringFile, a crash can cause the directory entry `beescrawl.dat.tmp` to exist without a corresponding inode.
   This directory entry cannot be renamed or removed; however, it does not prevent the creation of a second directory entry with the same name that functions normally, so it doesn't prevent Bees operation.